Quaianlagen (Zurich): Geography

+Two of the prehistoric pile dwellings around Lake Zurich with UNESCO World Heritage status are located in Zurich: Alpenquai and Kleiner Hafner.

 Further points of interests

 Blatterwiese

-Blatterwiese is a wide and popular neighborhood meadow situated between Seefeldquai and Zürichhorn, established in 1839 as a fabrication area, and since then also used as on open public lido.
+Blatterwiese is a wide and popular neighborhood meadow situated between Seefeldquai and Zürichhorn, established in 1839 as an industrial area, it has since then also been used as on open public lido.
 In 1926, the city government acquired the land and broke down the factory building.
 In 1939, it was the site of the Swiss National Exhibition Landi39, and was also used for the G59 exhibition in 1959.
 After the horticultural exhibition, the open parkland was taken over by the city government and transformed to a large playground.
-Between Blatterwiese and Bellerivestrasse, in 1993, the Chinese Garden Zürich was inaugurated.
+Between Blatterwiese and Bellerivestrasse, in 1993, the Chinese Garden Zurich was inaugurated.
 The new Spielplatz Blatterwiese began construction in October 2006 and opened in June 2007.
 Coordinated with the transformation of the adjacent playground, the former partially underground cable car station of the G59 exhibition was rebuilt with a ZüriWC public toilet.
 The Centre Le Corbusier (or Heidi Weber Museum), an art museum dedicated to the work of the Swiss architect Le Corbusier, is situated opposite of the playground.

 General-Guisan-Quai

 The Alpenquai on the left bank – renamed General-Guisan-Quai after Henri Guisan in 1960 – was created as a terrace-like promenade for the urban population, and four rows of trees were planted.
 On occasion of the renovation in 2003, the 20th century asphalt-covered surfaces were restored to the original gravel pathways.
-The original trees, three rows of double-flowered Aesculus hippocastanum Baumannii significantly characterize the appearance of the place.
-To maintain the same basket-like crown as the elderly chestnut, the young trees are capped at their historical model of the main trunk, the runners are moved to the desired quirl-like crown.
+The original trees, three rows of double-flowered Aesculus hippocastanum Baumannii, significantly characterize the appearance of the place.
+To maintain the same basket-like crown as the elderly chestnut, the young trees are capped at their historical model of the main trunk and the runners are moved to the desired quirl-like crown.
 In combination with the intervening series of trumpet trees of the species Catalpa bignonioides and Catalpa ovata, the image of a compact roof tree is achieved.